 You probably won’t believe how simple this bread is.
 I mean, sure there is a little bit of work in the zest and juicing the citrus.
 But other than that?
 Super simple.

-You’ll mix together the wet and dry ingredients separately – this will make sure everything is evenly combined.
+FIRST THINGS FIRST: Mix together the wet and dry ingredients separately – this will make sure everything is evenly combined.

-When whisking together the eggs with the honey, maple syrup and oil you may notice the honey wants to stick to the bottom of the bowl.
+NOW FOR THE WET INGREDIENTS: When whisking together the eggs with the honey, maple syrup and oil you may notice the honey wants to stick to the bottom of the bowl.
 Just make sure you use a deep and large enough bowl so you can whisk quickly without it splashing outside of the bowl.
 Or use a hand mixer to help speed things up.

 When baking this bread, you’ll want to cover the pan with foil after about 12-15 minutes.
 This will prevent the top from darkening too much.
 Bake for another 15-25 minutes, or until inserted toothpick in center comes out with no wet batter.
 I kept checking mine every 10 minutes just to be sure.

-Notes about this paleo poppy seed bread
+Notes about this paleo bread recipe

 Almond flour: Be sure to use a super fine, blanched almond flour here.
 The super fine texture will keep the texture lighter.
 Whereas almond meal won’t hold together as well.